Discover how CloudZero helps engineering and finance get on the same team — and unlock cloud cost intelligence to power cloud profitability

 In the same way, if you don’t know how long and how much a team project will cost, you will have difficulty deciding what to charge for your service, including technical support.
 It is even more challenging if you are using advanced systems like containers, Snowflake, and Kubernetes.

-CloudZero gathers data from many sources, including Snowflake, Kubernetes, and multiple AWS services.
+CloudZero gathers data from multiple sources, including Snowflake, Kubernetes, and multiple AWS, Azure, Oracle Cloud, and GCP services.

-Our Cloud Cost Intelligence platform then analyzes your costs data and shows you how your cloud spend aligns to specific business outcomes, such as cost per feature, customer, project, team, environment, and more.
+The Cloud Cost Intelligence platform then analyzes your costs data and shows you how your cloud spend aligns to specific business outcomes, such as cost per feature, per customer, per project, per team, per environment, per service, and more.

-When you know how much you spend to support your services, you can more accurately set profitable pricing tiers instead of relying on gut feeling. to see how you can better price your SaaS products to improve customer retention, profitability, and competitiveness.
+When you know how much you spend to support your product, feature, or service, you can more accurately decide what margin to set to achieve profitable pricing — instead of relying on gut feeling. to see how you can better price your SaaS products to improve customer retention, profitability, and competitiveness.